 A little while ago, a preacher called me and asked me about his idea for a sermon.
 He wanted me to critique his sermon idea and give him pointers on how he should proceed.
 Before he started talking about his idea, I asked him, “What is the scripture that you are going to use?”
 The preacher then told me, “I have a sermon, maybe you can help me find a scripture so that I can preach it.”

 Now I do recognize that sometimes the theme of a sermon comes before you actually have a scripture.
 But, once you have a scripture, your idea will no doubt be modified.
 In some places your idea will be amplified.
 In other places, your idea will be totally changed.
+In fact, your idea will have to come to struggle with the real text once you find it.
 In other words, you don’t have a sermon if you don’t have a scripture.
 Maybe a good motivational talk.
 Maybe a valid business lecture.
 You may “wreck the house.”
 But if you ain’t struggled with the scripture, we have something else other than a sermon…

 Let The Scripture Talk